munificent/finch/doc/markdown/index.markdown

 Here's a little example to get you going.
 This little program doesn't draw, but it will tell you what turns to make to draw a [dragon curve](http://en.wikipedia.org/wiki/Dragon_curve):

     :::finch
-    ' create a single global Dragon object
-    Dragon <- Object copy
+    ' create an object and put it in a variable "dragon" dragon <- (||

-    ' add a main "trace:" method for outputting the series of left and right ' turns needed to draw a dragon curve.
+      ' define a "trace:" method for outputting the series of left and ' right turns needed to draw a dragon curve.
-    Dragon :: trace: depth {
+      trace: depth {
         self traceDepth: depth turn: "R"
         writeLine: "" ' end the line
       }

-    ' add the main recursive method
+      ' the main recursive method
-    Dragon :: traceDepth: n turn: turn {
+      traceDepth: n turn: turn {
         if: n > 0 then: {
           self traceDepth: n - 1 turn: "R"
           write: turn
           self traceDepth: n - 1 turn: "L"
         }
       }
+    )

     ' now lets try it
-    Dragon trace: 5
+    dragon trace: 5

-This doesn't really give you the OOP flavor of the language, but it gives you the idea of the general look.

 ## Getting Started